Select Page

 Key Objectives of a Pilot Run

-• Process Validation: Ensuring that the manufacturing processes are capable of producing products that meet quality standards.
+• Process Validation: Confirm manufacturing processes consistently produce products that meet required quality standards.

-• Identifying Issues: Detecting potential problems in design, materials, equipment, or workflows before mass production.
+• Issue Detection: Actively detect and document potential flaws in design, materials, equipment, or workflow before mass production begins.

-• Training Opportunities: Providing a platform for training operators and staff on new processes or equipment.
+• Training Platform: Offer a practical platform for training operators and staff on new equipment and revised processes.

-• Supply Chain Assessment: Evaluating the readiness of suppliers and logistics to support full-scale production.
+• Supply Chain Assessment: Test the readiness of suppliers and logistics partners to support full-scale production volumes.

-• Quality Assurance: Verifying that the final product meets customer specifications and regulatory requirements.
+• Quality Assurance: Verify that the final product consistently meets all customer specifications and regulatory requirements.

 Also Read: What is Design for Six Sigma?